datarobot/datarobot-user-models/public_dropin_gpu_environments/nim_llm/README.md

 # NVIDIA NIM for LLMs Drop-In Environment

-This drop-in environment contains the NVIDIA NIM server with support for large language models (LLM).
+This drop-in environment contains the NVIDIA NIM server with support for large language models (LLMs).

 ## Instructions

+1. Build the image, run `docker build -t nim:latest /path/to/public_dropin_environments/nim_llm/`
+   - You will need to authenticate to fetch the base image.
+See the [official instructions](https://docs.nvidia.com/nim/large-language-models/latest/getting-started.html#generate-an-api-key) for help.
+2. Export the image, run `docker save nim:latest | gzip -9 > pre-built-nim_latest.tar.gz`
-1. From the terminal, run `tar -czvf nim_dropin.tar.gz -C /path/to/public_dropin_environments/nim_llm/ .`
+3. Create the docker context archive, run `tar -czvf nim_dropin.tar.gz -C /path/to/public_dropin_environments/nim_llm/ .`
-2. Using either the API or from the UI create a new Custom Environment with the tarball created in step 1.
+4. Using either the API or from the UI create a new Custom Environment with the tarballs created in step 1 and 3.
-    a.
-You will need to create the environment using a pre-built image because the base image requires authentication.
-    b.
-Be sure to upload **both* the context and pre-built image when creating a new version.
+   - Be sure to upload **both** the context and pre-built image when creating a new version.

 ### Creating models for this environment